QuartziteVsQuartz.com is an independent comparison resource. Not affiliated with any stone manufacturer, fabricator, or retailer.

 Where Silestone Genuinely Beats Quartzite

 Silestone wins clearly on five axes.
 First, upfront cost is lower: $60 to $130 per square foot installed versus $80 to $180 for quartzite.
 Second, no sealing required for the lifetime of the surface; quartzite requires annual sealing in a working kitchen.
-Third, antimicrobial surface property is unique to Silestone in the major brand category.
-Fourth, recycled content manufacturing offers a sustainability story that quartzite does not have.
+Third, the N-Boost surface is highly stain-resistant and wipes clean easily, where unsealed or under-sealed quartzite can absorb oils, wine, and other staining liquids.
+Fourth, recycled content manufacturing and lower crystalline silica give it a sustainability story that quartzite does not have.
 Fifth, colour consistency across batches is perfect, which matters for staged renovations or replacement slabs years after original installation.

 For households where these axes matter more than heat resistance and natural stone character, Silestone is the right choice.
 The decision should be driven by household priorities, not by abstract preference for natural versus engineered materials.